Sonny’s BBQ Sauce Easy Copycat Recipe

 6. Puree anchos and reserved water in a blender until smooth.

-7. Place ancho puree, ketchup, vinegar, Worcestershire, paprika, and pepper in a saucepan.
-Squeeze juice from lemon half into the mixture and add the lemon half.
+7. Place the ancho puree, ketchup, vinegar, Worcestershire sauce, paprika, and pepper in a saucepan.
+Squeeze juice from the lemon half into the mixture and add the lemon half.

-8. Bring sauce to a boil; reduce heat and gently boil for 30 minutes.
+8. Bring the sauce to a boil, then reduce the heat and simmer gently for 30 minutes.

-9. Remove lemon half and stir in butter.
+9. Remove the lemon half and stir in the butter.

 homemade Sonny's BBQ sauce in a pan